Land Forces of the Democratic Republic of the Congo: First army integration

 Amid the other difficulties in building new armed forces for the DRC, in early 2007 the integration and training process was distorted as the DRC government under Kabila attempted to use it to gain more control over the dissident general Laurent Nkunda.
 A hastily negotiated verbal agreement in Rwanda saw three government FAC brigades integrated with Nkunda's former ANC 81st and 83rd Brigades in what was called mixage.
 Mixage brought multiple factions into composite brigades, but without the 45-day retraining provided by brassage, and it seems that actually, the process was limited to exchanging battalions between the FAC and Nkunda brigades in North Kivu, without further integration.
 Due to Nkunda's troops having greater cohesion, Nkunda effectively gained control of all five brigades - not what the DRC central government had been hoping!
 However, after Nkunda used the mixage brigades to fight the FDLR, strains arose between the FARDC and Nkunda-loyalist troops within the brigades and they fell apart in the last days of August 2007.
 The International Crisis Group says that 'by 30 August [2007] Nkunda's troops had left the mixed brigades and controlled a large part of the Masisi and Rutshuru territories' (of North Kivu).

 Both formally integrated brigades and the non-integrated units continue to conduct arbitrary arrests, rapes, robbery, and other crimes and these human rights violations are "regularly" committed by both officers and members of the rank and file.
 Members of the Army also often strike deals to gain access to resources with the militias they are meant to be fighting.

+Corruption in the army was described as "wide-ranging".
+It was common for commanders to inflate their units with 'ghost soldiers' to pocket the extra money from their pay, and in 2006 it was estimated that half of the US$8 million that the government spent every month on paying soldiers was being stolen.
+Also because of embezzlement, soldiers were paid infrequently and often received less than their official pay of $10 per month.

-The various brigades and other formations and units number at least 100,000 troops.
+As of 2006–07, the Land Forces of the FARDC had a central staff of 1,500–2,500 personnel, 14 integrated brigades with 43,800–49,000 personnel, and 64,300 non-integrated personnel in the military regions, for a total of around 110,000.
+The various brigades and other formations and units numbered at least 100,000 troops.
 The status of these brigades has been described as "pretty chaotic."
 A 2007 disarmament and repatriation study said "army units that have not yet gone through the process of brassage are usually much smaller than what they ought to be.
 Some non-integrated brigades have only 500 men (and are thus nothing more than a small battalion) whereas some battalions may not even have the size of a normal company (over 100 men)."

-In 2015, three hundred FARDC special forces troops were deployed in northern Katanga to prevent inter-ethnic violence between Mbuti and Bantu locals.
+Integrated brigades had a strength of up to 5,000.